nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     Please choose the name list you wish to use. (shows a list of list names)

     >>> 1
-    Please key in the result for student (student1 name)
+    Please key in the result for (student1 name)

     >>> A
-    The result of student (student name) has been added successfully under event (event name) Please key in the result for student (student2 name) ...
+    The result of student (student name) has been added successfully under event (event name) If you are adding student's result manually, record next student: (format: n/name r/result).
+When you are finished, input 'done'.

+    Please key in the result for (student2 name)
+    ...

+*Note:*
-*Note: All commands above are not case sensitive.*
+*1. All commands above are not case sensitive.*
+*2. Student name is restricted to one word only for manual add, i.e. `n/Student Name r/A` is an invalid input.*
+*3. However, you may import an existing student list for multiple word names.*

 #### 4.5.2.
 Delete Performance List
 Delete a student’s result to the performance list.
+You are able to select the performance list under any existing Event and delete a student's data under that list.

 This is a step by step command and you may follow the instructions given by the console.

 Format: `performance delete`